 - Run Time Errors

-One of the ways to detect a logical error is to perform peer reviews and also verifying the QTP output file/result file to ensure the tool has performed what it has intended to do.
+One of the ways to detect a logical error is to perform peer reviews and also verify the QTP output file/result file to ensure that the tool has performed the way it was supposed to do.

-As The name states, this kind of Error happens during Run Time.
-The reason for such kind of errors is that the script trying to perform something but it is unable to do so and the script usually stops as it is unable to continue with the execution.
-Classic Examples for Run Time Errors are,
+As the name states, this kind of error happens during Run Time.
+The reason for such kind of errors is that the script trying to perform something is unable to do so and the script usually stops, as it is unable to continue with the execution.
+Classic examples for Run Time Errors are −

-Object NOT found but script is trying to act on that particular object.
+- Object NOT found but the script is trying to act on that particular object

 There are various ways to handle errors in the code.